Honing in on a topological zero-bias conductance peak: Abstract

 \section{Abstract}

-A popular signature of Majorana bound states in topological superconductors is the zero-energy conductance peak with a height of $2e^2/h$.
-However, a similar zero energy conductance peak with almost the same height can also arise due to non-topological reasons.
-Here we show that these trivial and topological zero energy conductance peaks can be distinguished via the zero energy local density of states and local magnetization density of states.
-We find that the zero-energy local density of states exhibits oscillations with a finite period for a trivial zero-bias conductance peak.
-In contrast, these oscillations disappear for the topological zero-bias conductance peak.
-On the other hand, zero energy local magnetization density of states shows a periodic oscillation for trivial zero-bias conductance peak, while for topological ZBCP, they vanish.
-Our results suggest that zero-energy local density of states and local magnetization density of states can be used as an experimental probe to distinguish trivial zero energy conductance peak from topological zero energy conductance peak.
+A popular signature of Majorana bound states in topological superconductors is the {quantized zero-energy conductance peak.} However, a similar zero energy conductance peak can also arise due to non-topological reasons.
+Here we show that these trivial and topological zero energy conductance peaks can be distinguished via the zero energy local density of states and local magnetization density of states. {We find that the zero-energy local density of states and the local magnetization density of states exhibit periodic oscillations for a trivial zero-bias conductance peak.
+In contrast, these oscillations disappear for the topological zero-bias conductance peak because of perfect Andreev reflection at zero energy in topological superconductor junctions.} Our results suggest that the zero-energy local density of states and the local magnetization density of states can be used as an experimental probe to distinguish a trivial zero-energy conductance peak from a topological zero-energy conductance peak.